 As a former professional violinist, Heather brings a unique perspective to her law practice.
 As a result, she often employs a right and left-brained approach in developing creative, cost-effective, and business-focused solutions for clients.

 Heather has received the "Clients' Choice" award from Avvo, Inc., as a result of her clients consistently rating her knowledge, responsiveness, and trustworthiness at the highest rating.
 Heather has also been named a "Rising Star" by Washington Superlawyers, a rating service for attorneys that have attained a high degree of peer recognition and professional achievement.
 The Rising Star list is limited to the top 2.5% of attorneys under age 40 in Washington state.
+Most recently, Heather was named by Billboard magazine as one of "50 Attorneys of Note in the Music Biz," an elite nationwide list of the exceptional legal counsel available to those professionals in the music, media, and entertainment industries.

 Heather's entertainment industry clients include screenwriters, producers, directors, talent, production companies, authors, book publishers, toy and game companies, fashion designers, photographers, recording artists, personal managers, composers, record labels, and music publishers.
 Heather also counsels a diverse array of both emerging and established companies with regard to copyright, trademark, and general business matters.